cunjian/AGPAD/README.md

 # AGPAD
 An Explainable Attention-Guided Iris Presentation Attack Detector

+# Training:
+This code is used to train a binary classifier for iris presentation attack detection.

 ## Citations

 If you find this code useful, please cite the following.